itmst71/cda/README.md

         CDA_BASH_COMPLETION=true

+* CDA_MATCH_EXACT_ORDER
+Set to false if you want to use the second and subsequent arguments in no particular order for partial match search.
+The default is `true`.

+        CDA_MATCH_EXACT_ORDER=true

 * CDA_CMD_FILTER
 Specify the name or path of interactive filter commands to select an alias from list when no argument is given or multiple aliases are hit.
 `-F` `--cmd-filter` can override this.